View page in PDF

 Lowe's Senior CLASS Award

 Ricky Dobbs ('11) was named the 2010 Lowe's Senior CLASS Award winner for the Football Bowl Subdivision, becoming the second Navy student-athlete to win the award.
 The Lowe's Senior CLASS Award was started in 2001 by Dick Enberg in response to the growing trend of men's basketball players leaving school early for the NBA.
 The award honors the attributes of senior student-athletes in four areas: classroom, community, character and competition.
-Navy has produced six first-team honorees in their respective sports over the last five years, highlighted by Dobbs' award in 2010 and 2008 grad Evan Barnes, who was men's soccer's inaugural award winner in 2007.
+Navy has produced six first-team honorees in their respective sports over the last six years, highlighted by Dobbs' award in 2010 and 2008 grad Evan Barnes, who was men's soccer's inaugural award winner in 2007.
 Additionally, women's basketball player Kate Hobbs ('07), women's soccer's Lizzie Barnes ('08), men's lacrosse's Andy Tormey ('09) and football's John Dowd ('12) each were named to the Lowe's Senior All-America First Team.

 USNA Rhodes Scholars - http://www.usna.edu/Admissions/Notables/RhodesScholars/index.htm